A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Introduction

-A central challenge is therefore: \emph{How should prompts be structured so that LLMs can reason over numeric CPS telemetry in a way that is faithful to domain rules, interpretable to operators, and efficient in token usage?} Addressing this challenge requires more than selecting a particular backbone model or tuning strategy.
-It calls for a systematic way to encode sensor semantics, normalization, and rule logic into prompts that can be reused across CPS tasks and domains.
+Prior work has extensively studied prompt engineering as a means of steering LLM behavior without modifying model parameters~\cite{AgarwalPromptWizard2024}, alongside parameter-efficient adaptation~\cite{HuLoRA2021} and zero-/few-shot and in-context learning paradigms~\cite{XianZeroShot2019,ParnamiFewShot2022,DongICL2024}.
+Related studies on prompt quality have emphasized process-level prompt design and user-facing factors~\cite{WilbersOPE2024,ChoiPrompt2025}, and ontology-chatbot pipelines use LLMs as interfaces to formal engineering knowledge~\cite{ReifOntology2024}.
+Diagnostic LLMs have also shown promise for structured reasoning tasks such as conflict and diagnosis generation~\cite{SztyberDX2025}.
+However, these efforts operate primarily on textual interfaces; relatively few studies directly address high-dimensional numeric grid telemetry governed by multiple operating rules simultaneously, which is the gap this paper targets.

-Our earlier work investigated the performance of LLMs on numeric anomaly detection (AD) in a small power-system test case under several prompting and adaptation regimes, using a hand-crafted prompt template~\cite{LiuAD2025}.
-That study focused on benchmarking detection performance and understanding the trade-offs among zero-shot prompting, in-context learning, parameter-efficient fine-tuning, and hybrid LLM-deep-learning detectors.
-In contrast, this paper takes a \emph{framework-oriented} perspective: we aim to design and analyze a general prompt architecture for numeric reasoning in CPS, with anomaly assessment as one illustrative task rather than the primary contribution.
+A central challenge is therefore: How should prompts be structured so that LLMs can reason over numeric grid telemetry in a way that is faithful to power system operating rules, interpretable to grid operators, and efficient in token usage?
+Addressing this challenge requires more than selecting a particular backbone model or tuning strategy.
+It calls for a systematic way to encode sensor semantics, normalization, and rule logic into prompts that can be reused across grid monitoring tasks such as anomaly detection, bad-data identification, and event classification.

-In this work, we propose a \emph{rule-aware prompt framework} for structured numeric reasoning in CPS.
-Instead of treating numeric telemetry as generic tokens, the framework encodes domain context, measurement semantics, and decision rules into a modular prompt architecture.
-A key design choice is the explicit separation of (i) a module that specifies how raw measurements are normalized into descriptors suitable for rule-based reasoning and (ii) a module that encodes the rules themselves.
-This separation enables concise value blocks that are tightly aligned with domain rules while remaining agnostic to the choice of LLM backbone.
+Motivated by these observations, we propose a \emph{rule-aware prompt framework} for structured numeric reasoning in smart grids.
+Instead of treating grid telemetry as generic tokens, the framework encodes power system domain context, measurement semantics, and decision rules into a modular prompt architecture that accommodates zero-shot prompting, in-context learning, parameter-efficient fine-tuning, and hybrid LLM--deep-learning detectors within a single structure.
+A key design choice is the explicit separation of (i) a module that specifies how raw grid measurements are normalized into descriptors suitable for rule-based reasoning and (ii) a module that encodes the operating rules themselves.
+This separation enables concise value blocks that are tightly aligned with grid decision criteria while remaining agnostic to the choice of LLM backbone.
+Rather than replacing a conventional threshold-based detector, the LLM here integrates explicit rules, normalized multivariate evidence, and structured output constraints within a unified reasoning interface that also yields natural-language rationales, with anomaly detection serving as one illustrative grid monitoring task rather than the primary contribution.